incountry/sdk-java/README.md

 #### Encryption key

-The SDK has a built-in SecretKeyAccessorImpl class that implements SecretKeyAccessor interface to allow you pass your own secrets/keys to the SDK.
+The SDK has a `SecretKeyAccessor` interface to allow you pass your own secrets/keys to the SDK.

-SecretKeyAccessor introduces getAccessor static method which allows you to pass your secrets/keys to the DK.
+`SecretKeyAccessor` introduces `getAccessor` static method which allows you to pass your secrets/keys to the SDK.
 Secrets/keys can be passed in multiple ways:

 1. As a string

 ```
 private static SecretKeyAccessor initializeSecretKeyAccessorWithString() {
-            return SecretKeyAccessor.getAccessor("vsdvepcbsrwokvhgaqundycksywixhtq");
+    return SecretKeyAccessor.getAccessor("your_secret_goes_here");
 }
 ```

-2. As an object implementing SecretKeyGenerator.
-SecretKeyGenerator's generate method should return SecretKeysData object or a valid JSON string, representing the following schema (or secrets_data object as we call it) (this JSON string will then be parsed as a SecretKeysData by SecretKeyAccessorImpl class)
+2. As an object implementing `SecretKeyGenerator` interface.
+SecretKeyGenerator's generate method should return `SecretKeysData` object or a valid JSON string, representing the following schema (or secretsData object as we call it) (this JSON string will then be parsed as a `SecretKeysData`)

 ```
 SecretKeyAccessor secretKeyAccessor = SecretKeyAccessor.getAccessor(new SecretKeyGenerator <String>() {
     @Override
     public String generate() {
-                JsonObject jsonObject = jsonSource.getJson();
+        String secretsDataJsonString = dataSource.methodReturningJsonString();
-                return jsonObject.toString();
+        return secretsDataJsonString;
     }
 });

 SecretKeyAccessor secretKeyAccessor = SecretKeyAccessor.getAccessor(new SecretKeyGenerator <SecretKeysData>() {
     @Override
     public SecretKeysData generate() {
         SecretKey secretKey = new SecretKey();
-                secretKey.setSecret("vsdvepcbsrwokvhgaqundycksywixhtq");
+        secretKey.setSecret("your_secret_goes_here");
         secretKey.setVersion(0);
         secretKey.setIsKey(true);

         List<SecretKey> secretKeyList = new ArrayList<>();
         secretKeyList.add(secretKey);

         SecretKeysData secretKeysData = new SecretKeysData();
         secretKeysData.setSecrets(secretKeyList);
         secretKeysData.setCurrentVersion(0);
         return secretKeysData;
     }
 }

 ```

-Both JSON string and SecretKeysData allow you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.
+Both JSON string and `SecretKeysData` allow you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.
-Meanwhile SDK will encrypt only using key/secret that matches currentVersion provided in JSON or SecretKeysData.
+Meanwhile SDK will encrypt only using key/secret that matches currentVersion provided in JSON or `SecretKeysData`.

 This enables the flexibility required to support Key Rotation policies when secrets/keys need to be changed with time.
 SDK will encrypt data using current secret/key while maintaining the ability to decrypt records encrypted with old keys/secrets.
 SDK also provides a method for data migration which allows to re-encrypt data with the newest key/secret.
 For details please see migrate method.

 SDK allows you to use custom encryption keys, instead of secrets.
-To do so, use isKey param in secrets_data JSON object or in SecretKey object which is a part of SecretKeysData.
+To do so, use isKey param in secretsData JSON object or in SecretKey object which is a part of `SecretKeysData`.
 Please note that user-defined encryption key should be a 32-characters 'utf8' encoded string as required by AES-256 cryptographic algorithm.

 Note: even though SDK uses PBKDF2 to generate a cryptographically strong encryption key, you must make sure you provide a secret/password which follows modern security best practices and standards.

-Here are some examples how you can use SecretKeyAccessor.

 ### Writing data to Storage